Donmark2k/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
+I would like to appreciate [Microverse](https://www.microverse.org/) for providing the learning resources for this exercise, and I would specially thank   [Gregoire Vella](https://www.behance.net/gregoirevella) who is the original author of this [design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->